 I grew up in a catholic parish in New York.
 A kid from Brooklyn, I went to St. Agatha’s in Brooklyn.
 My dad was a civilian who worked for the Navy, so when the yard closed down, we moved to Bremerton.
 I went to Our Lady Star of the Sea.
 I was one of those kids who took two buses to get to the little Catholic school across town, but that was what was important to my parents.

 Where did you attend high school and college?

 I went to Bremerton High School.
 The idea of going to Seattle, to O’Dea (or other private Catholic high school) was just out of the cards for us financially.
 I went on to Gonzaga University, where I met my wife, Doreen.
 That kind of started my journey with the Jesuits.

 Where have you attended Mass?

 Doreen and I have lived for many years in the North End (and still live in North Tacoma today).
-Our parish is St. Pats.
-Our two kids started their education at St. Pats.
+Our parish is Saint Patrick Catholic School.
+Our two kids started their education at Saint Patrick Catholic School.
 They graduated and went on to Bellarmine and graduated from there.
 Both of them are Jesuit college graduates.
 Neither one of them would go to Gonzaga (laughs).
 Doreen is a civil engineer and president of a local engineering firm.

 What is your professional background?